SimplyCodedSoftware/integration-messaging-documentation/core-messaging/transformer.md

     TransformerBuilder::createWithExpression("inputChannelName", "payload + 3") : self
 ````

-If payload it e.g. 5 it will result in new Message containing 8 as payload.
+If payload contains 5 in above example it will result in new Message containing 8 as payload.

 #### Header Enricher Transformer